samithar/jekyll/_posts/2018-07-01-How_I_put_this_up.md

 Having said that, a friend of mine recommended [Jekyll] to me.
 It is a simple static blog aware platform where all your text files written in markdown format are rendered as static web pages.
 The beauty of this is the user do not need to maintain any databases etc, or should worry about the capabilities of the web-host.
-GithubPages fully supports Jekyll hence the hosting is free.
+[GithubPage]s fully supports Jekyll hence the hosting is free.

 I did the following.

-1. Searched for Jekyll template designs and found minimal mistakes is very appealing.
+1. Searched for Jekyll template designs and found [Minimal Mistakes] is very appealing.
-2. Forked the repository to my own Github Account and cloned it
+2. Forked the [Minimal Mistakes] repository to my own [Github Account] and cloned it
 3. Edit the `_config.yml` file to cater for the website.
-4. Went to the repository settings and made it available as a Github page.
+4. Went to the repository settings and made it available as a [Github page].
-5. Setup the DNS records on my domain name.
+5. Setup the [DNS] records on my domain name.
-6. Forced https on Github (repository settings)
+6. Forced [https] on Github (repository settings)
-7. Write this post in markdown and put to the `_posts` directory
+7. Write this post in [markdown] and put to the `_posts` directory
 8. Push the page to the repository
 9. Done